godotengine/godot-docs/tutorials/animation/creating_movies.rst

 Choosing an output format
 -------------------------

-Output formats are provided by the MovieWriter class.
+Output formats are provided by the :ref:`MovieWriter <class_MovieWriter>` class.
-Godot has 2 built-in MovieWriters, and more can be implemented by extensions:
+Godot has 2 built-in :ref:`MovieWriter <class_MovieWriter>`s, and more can be implemented by extensions:

 AVI (recommended)
 ^^^^^^^^^^^^^^^^^